-The Toronto Arrows re-signed Sam Malcolm for the 2022 Major League Rugby season.
-The 26-year-old flyhalf/fullback is 5’9″ , 180lbs and is from Wanganui, New Zealand.
+The Toronto Arrows re-signed Sam Malcolm for the 2024 Major League Rugby season.
+The 28-year-old flyhalf/fullback is 5’9″, 180lbs, and is from Wanganui, New Zealand.

-Sam played 170 minutes in 3 matches in 2021, starting twice, and scored 8 points from a try and a penalty goal.
+In 2021 he played for the Kamaishi Seawaves in Japan’s Top Challenge League before re-joining the Arrows during the 2021 MLR season and playiing 170 minutes in 3 matches, starting twice, and scoring 8 points from a try and a penalty goal.

 Sam played over 1200 minutes in 16 matches for the Arrows in 2019, scoring 152 points, which was third in MLR.
 He made 181 tackles, which ranked fourth on the team.
 He also made 69 kicks for 2594 meters.
 Following the 2019 season, he returned to New Zealand and played for his fifth season with the Manawatu Turbos in the Mitre 10 Cup.

 Sam played rugby 15s, 7s, and touch rugby while at Wanganui High School.
-He played for the Manawatu Under-19s, and Hurricanes Under-20s.
-He also was part of New Zealand Under-20s extended training group and in 2014 trialed at halfback.
+He played for the Manawatu Under-19s and Hurricanes Under-20s.
+He also was part of the New Zealand Under-20s extended training group and in 2014 trialed at halfback.

 He played for both the New Zealand Universities in 2015 and the Hurricanes Development side in 2016.
 Sam attended Massey University, studying agri-commerce and playing with the Varsity Rugby Club.

 From 2015-2018, Sam played with the Manawatu amateur side and with the Manawatu Turbos in the Mitre Cup.
 Sam made 10 appearances with the Turbos in 2018, starting 7 times, and has made 20 appearances.